IAreKyleW00t/linode-dyndns/README.md

   -i, --interval INTEGER  Interval to recheck IP and update Records at (in
                           minutes).  [default: 0]
   -6, --ipv6              Also create a AAAA record (if possible).
-  --ipv4-url TEXT         URL to use for getting public IPv4 address
+  --ipv4-url TEXT         URL to use for getting public IPv4 address.
                           [default: https://ipv4.icanhazip.com]
-  --ipv6-url TEXT         URL to use for getting public IPv6 address
+  --ipv6-url TEXT         URL to use for getting public IPv6 address.
                           [default: https://ipv6.icanhazip.com]
+  --no-color              Disables color output.
   --help                  Show this message and exit.
 ```